 3. Wait for the scanning process to complete and then restart your computer.

 3. Check if your computer is overheating

-You can install a dedicated software to monitor your CPU’s temperature.
-You can use the Task Manager to identify which programs are putting too much pressure on your processor.
+You can install dedicated software to monitor your CPU’s temperature.
+Also, you can use the Task Manager to identify which programs are putting too much pressure on your processor.

 - How to update BIOS on Dell computers

 - How to update BIOS on Lenovo computers

 - How to update BIOS on ASUS devices

 If none of the solutions listed above helped you fix the THREAD STUCK IN DEVICE DRIVER error, try to replace your video or sound card.